-Table X.6-1 describes various actors in various other profiles which might be useful to group with MAP Profile actors.
+Table 44.6-1 describes various actors in various other profiles that might be useful to group with MAP Profile actors.

-Table X.6-1: Management of Acquisition Protocols - Optional Actor Groupings
+Table 44.6-1: Management of Acquisition Protocols - Optional Actor Groupings

-MAP Actor Actor to group with Potential Purpose Acquisition Modality SWF.b Acquisition Modality To support coordinated management of the protocols being used in SWF.b.
+MAP Actor Might group with Potential Purpose Acquisition Modality SWF.b Acquisition Modality To support coordinated management of the protocols being used in SWF.b.
 This might be particularly useful if the Assisted-Protocol Setting Option is also supported.

-PDI Portable Media Creator To export DICOM protocol objects to media for sharing with another facility or organization.
+MAP Actor Might group with Potential Purpose PDI Portable Media Creator To export DICOM protocol instances to media for sharing with another facility or organization.
 Consider use cases for sharing individual protocols of interest (e.g., between collaborators), sets of protocols (e.g., protocols for multiple models in a given clinical trial, or reference protocols for a particular diagnostic task), or a full catalog of protocols (e.g., a backup of a particular system or library).
 Note that Defined Protocol instances would go in the root directory of the media since they are not part of the Patient-Study Hierarchy.
-PDI Portable Media Importer To import DICOM protocol objects from media.
+PDI Portable Media Importer To import DICOM protocol instances from media.
+See Portable Media Creator.
+Protocol Manager PDI Portable Media Creator To export DICOM protocol instances from media.
 See above.
-Protocol Archive Protocol Manager PDI Portable Media Creator To export DICOM protocol objects from media.
+PDI Portable Media Importer To import DICOM protocol instances from media.
 See above.
-PDI Portable Media Importer To import DICOM protocol objects from media.
-See above.

-MAP Actor Actor to group with Potential Purpose REM Dose Information To incorporate study dose information (RDSR objects) into the evaluation and management process for protocols.
-Reporter For example, unusual doses might trigger review of the constraints in the Defined Protocol used for that scan.
+REM Dose Information Reporter To incorporate study dose information (RDSR objects) into the evaluation and management process for protocols.
+For example, unusual doses might trigger review of the constraints in the Defined Protocol used for that scan.
 Or when a protocol is revised with the intention of achieving a dose target, the dose data corresponding to the original and revised protocol could confirm if the goal is being met.
 Or when an interesting difference in dose levels is noticed between two types of scans, the corresponding Defined Protocols might be pulled up to dig deeper into the root of the differences.
 If the Acquisition Modality has chosen to create Performed Protocols, those would also be available for the Dose Information Reporter to retrieve from the PACS to see the actual acquisition parameter values.
 REM Dose Information Consumer To retrieve study dose information.
 See above.